ivylaboratory/angular-carousel/README.md

 ## Roadmap

-`slidesToShow` - the number of cells to display, regardless of the width of the container.

 `centerMode` - center the cells inside the container (Pro version).

 `fade` - fade in and fade out animation.

 `adaptiveHeight` - the height of the container is set based on the height of the tallest cell currently visible.

-`groupCells` - the cells will behave as grouped, the group will include the number of visible cells that fit into the container area.